lvgl/lvgl/docs/cicd/index.rst

 * Setup: Those files define functions that prepare the resources necessary for the execution of the profiled functions.
 For example, if a profiled function needs to provide a configuration structure to one of its dependencies, the structure can be initialised and configured in it and then passed to the profiling function to be given to the function that requires it.
 Those files are compiled normally
 * Profiling: Those files contain functions whose entry and exit time will be timestamped.
 They use the functions that should be profiled with the parameters given to them by the Setup functions.
 Those files are compiled using the "-p flag"
 * The main of the application should be in a Setup file but may also be in a Profiling file if one wants to calculate the overall execution time.
 Please note however that whatever time is reported also measures the execution time of all the timestamping functions calls
+* It is recommended to call the profiled functions from the main function as it allows the profiling data analyzer to lookup way less code to find the names of the profiled functions.
+This can be the difference between waiting for some seconds and waiting for minutes

 Known Limitations
 ^^^^^^^^^^^^^^^^^^